 If you want to be successful in an overseas market, it is vital to understand the mentality of your target audience.
 Cross-cultural understanding goes beyond language.
 It’s about the way that people think, interact and react to each other.

 Cross-Cultural training is often offered to employees of large companies when they are sent to a new country.
-When we moved from Germany to Switzerland, we benefited from such program.
+When we moved from Germany to Switzerland, we benefited from such a program.
 I was initially a little bit sceptical, as geographically we weren’t moving all that far.
 I quickly learned that I was wrong.

 Even between Germany and Switzerland, there are major differences in how people approach life and problems.
 In addition, in the city of Geneva, over 40% of citizens are not Swiss citizens, and another 25% are Swiss by naturalisation, i.e. they weren’t born Swiss but took on Swiss nationality.

 That means that new residents are thrown into a melting pot of nationalities and cultures.
-It gives one a very different view of the world, when ‘normal’ only means ‘what I am accustomed to’.
+It gives one a very different view of the world when ‘normal’ only means ‘what I am accustomed to’.

 This wasn’t completely new to me.
-I’d lived in Germany for almost 15 years at this point, and was fully integrated in the culture here.
+I’d lived in Germany for almost 15 years at this point, and was fully integrated into the culture here.
 I understood the quirks of German culture and social norms.
 It was, however, really fascinating to have it explained and put into a big picture.
 To see the German psyche set in relation to the way citizens of other countries think and react.

 Imagine a business meeting with participants from Germany and Spain.
 Typically, the Germans would come into the meeting, introduce themselves and their team, exchange pleasantries and get down to work.
 For Spanish folk, this would be rude and abrupt.
 They’d expect to be asked about their trip, how their families were doing and the meeting wouldn’t start until they had a feeling for the person sitting opposite them at the table.
 Germans are sometimes dismissive about this ‘small talk’ and don’t want to waste time.
 That famous German efficiency!